Linear statistics of determinantal point processes and norm representations: Introduction

 for $\ell=1,2,\dots$, where $K:X\times X\longrightarrow \mathbb C$ is a locally square integrable kernel function such that the associated integral operator is Hermitian, non-negative definite and locally of trace class.
 DPPs were introduced by Macchi in the 70s as a mathematical model for fermions in quantum mechanics, \cite{Mac75,Mac77}, and have been widely studied in many settings, see \cite{AGZ10,HKPV09} for references and background.

 Throughout the paper we are going to consider only DPPs of projection type, i.e., those such that the corresponding integral operator is bounded and all its non-zero eigenvalues are 1.
-The main reason to work with projection DPPs is that the study of linear statistics is particularly simple.
+In this case the expression of the linear statistics is particularly simple.
 Indeed, for any bounded measurable function $f$ defined in $X$, the expectation is given by

 and the fluctuations are

 Now we define the determinantal point processes that we study.